-Restoring deleted AVCHD videos files is not an easy task and the involvement of a professional data recovery tool is necessary.
+Restoring deleted AVCHD files is not an easy task and the involvement of a professional data recovery tool is necessary.
 But if you simply search for AVCHD video recovery software on the internet, you will come across AVCCAM SD card file recovery.

 Now, what is AVCCAM SD card file recovery?

-This software is capable of restoring footage recorded only with Panasonic AVCCAM equipment and was deleted from it.
+It is capable of restoring footage recorded only with Panasonic AVCCAM equipment and was deleted from it.
 At first glance, this looks really promising but there are certain downsides of using this data recovery solution that you may have overlooked.
 So, let us clarify them for you.

 This is proprietary software from Panasonic that can only be used on SD memory cards by AVCHD products or Panasonic .